November 7, 2023

 Working with their doctor isn’t something all patients do, but it can certainly have a good impact on their health and the understanding of what they should do to care for a medical condition.
 In order to work with your doctor, you need two things: a doctor you can trust to work with and help you, and knowledge of the kinds of questions you really should be asking.
-When you work with Dr. Hall you get a chance to have a strong learning experience, as that is something he provides for all of his patients who want to know more about their health.
+When you work with a Revere Health doctor you get a chance to have a strong learning experience, as that is something he provides for all of his patients who want to know more about their health.
 You really don’t need to go to medical school in order to get a great medical education.

 The more information you get from your doctor, the more you can make an informed decision as a patient.
 That can mean better physical health, but it can also mean better mental and emotional health, along with fewer worries.
 Rather than passively accept anything you’re told about your condition or the medication or procedures you need, make sure you ask questions and are satisfied with the answers before you proceed.
 Doing that can make the difference between a procedure or medicine that works and one that is unsuccessful.
 Here are some of the most important questions you should be asking.